ang3lkar/little-blue-fox.com/_posts/2019-01-27-sunday-never-comes.md

 "Sunday never comes" encapsulates this feeling.
 It's warm, calm and soothing track.
 And also a bit sad, because Sundays are a little sad.
 I find Ethan's voice to be comforting like chamomile.
 Memories bloom out of my head when I listen to this song.

-A similar essence (and chord progression), can be found in "Strange Magic" by Electric Light Orchestra.
+A similar essence with a 60's flavor, can also be found in "Strange Magic" by Electric Light Orchestra.

+{% include spotify.html id="0GAOmt9VEeFF1ONyZAyVKo" %}